patroni/patroni/docs/rest_api.rst

 	Successfully failed over to "postgresql1"

 .. warning::
-	:ref:`Be very careful <failover_healthcheck>` using this endpoint, as this can cause data loss in certain situations.
+	:ref:`Be very careful <failover_healthcheck>` when using this endpoint, as this can cause data loss in certain situations.
 In most cases, :ref:`the switchover endpoint <switchover_api>` satisfies the administrator's needs.

 ``POST /switchover`` and ``POST /failover`` endpoints are used by ``patronictl switchover`` and ``patronictl failover``, respectively.